OBDS-Training/OBDS_Open_Workshop_Materials/1_Conda_intro.md

 ## Section 4: Install conda and create a new conda environment on your local machine

+**1) Check for and remove any previous installations of Anaconda (if not needed).
+Alternatively, you can skip the Miniconda installation step and create a new environment in Anaconda for the course.**

-**1) Navigate to a directory of your choice on your local machine (e.g. home directory) and make a new directory called conda.
-Move into the conda directory**
+**2) Navigate to a directory of your choice on your local machine (e.g. home directory) and make a new directory called conda.
+Move into the conda directory.**

-**2) Download a copy of the conda install script to your local machine**
+**3) Download a copy of the conda install script to your local machine**

 For macOS use: